Zest-studi-o/P01-Allotment-gardens/README.md

   - Hero section.
     - This shows an image of a member of City Gardens in the allotments with a banner that describes that the page is about allotments in Dublin.
     - This introduces the user to City Gardens and makes easy to understand what the site is about.
-    - Having a picture of a City Gardens member connects with the user and helps to create a positive impact and engagig.
+    - Having a picture of a City Gardens member connects with the user and helps to create a positive impact and engaging.
     - This hero image with its overlay text banner is responsive for all screen sizes.

    ![Hero image desktop](docs/hero-image.webp)